Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/05-aie_tx_chain_tutorial/README.md

 Location: `$(COMMSLIB_ROOT)/commslib/filters/src/fir_95t_sym_8i_5d.cc`

 #### gain_block
 The `gain_block` kernel is a `gain_magsqr` Commslib kernel that multiplies the input samples and sends it to the FIR filter stage with a gain factor.
-It also performs magnitude computation based on real and imaginary part of the signal.
+It also performs magnitude computation based on the real and imaginary part of the signal.

 Location: `$(COMMSLIB_ROOT)/commslib/radio/src/gain_magsqr.cc`